Running Improves Fluid Intelligence

 We can add to this:

-• having decent sleep – REM (dreaming) sleep is essential for complex learning
+• having decent sleep – e.g. REM (dreaming) sleep is essential for complex learning.

 Aerobic exercise

-Another study has just come out in the Proceedings of the National Academy of Sciences showing that cognitive health benefits of a regular run.
+A study I want to look at today came out in the Proceedings of the National Academy of Sciences showing that cognitive health benefits of a regular run.
 Neuroscientists in Cambridge – a Ph.D friend from the CNBC program among them – recently joined forces with researchers at the US National Institute on Ageing in Maryland to investigate the effect of running on the brain.

 They looked at rats’ brains.
 A lot can be said about how human brains work by looking at the workings of other mammal brains.
 There are remarkable similarities, and most differences in all but the highest cognitive functions are differences of degree.